 Hollywood has produced some of the most popular horror films known to thrill-seekers, from classics like

 Texas Chain Saw Massacre and The Exorcist to modern must-watch movies such as The Conjuring film franchise and Get Out.
 But there's literally a whole world of chills and thrills to be had beyond those made in the United States of America, and there are tons of international horror movies on Netflix.
-After all, a number American horror movies take inspiration from other culture's folklore (like 2019's The Curse of La Llorona), and several popular U.S. chill-fests from the '00s are remakes of Asian horror productions, which are considered by some to be even scarier.
+After all, a number of American horror movies take inspiration from other culture's folklore (2019's The Curse of La Llorona), and several popular U.S. chill-fests from the '00s are remakes of Asian horror productions, which are considered by some to be even scarier.
 While it may be hard to find these films in U.S. theaters, cinephiles looking to get their heart rates up should know about Netflix's wide selection of international horror movies.

 Horror films don't need to be in a language you understand to give you the shivers.
 Ominous music, creepy imagery, jump scares, ghosts, and monsters make the genre a universal language that horror fans across the globe are able to appreciate.
-Still, Netflix's closed captions do definitely help.
+Still, Netflix's closed captions definitely help.

 After her parents die, Alia (Jessica Mila) decides to move from Bangkok back to Jakarta, into her childhood home with her teenage sister Abel (Bianca Hello).
 But Abel, who says she sees dead people in their house, is frightened and no longer wants to stay.
 In an attempt to understand her sister, and to see for herself, Alia asks psychic Mrs. Windu to open her third eye.
 Whether this solves any of their problems is another story.